Armor training

 (Checking Wikipedia for this post, I see it suggested that “cold iron” is just an archaism for “iron” since iron is usually cold to the touch.
 Nothing special about it at all, just plain old iron.
 I’d like to try out a setting where elves are susceptible to iron weapons too, since in folklore the fairy folk are fearful of it and several of Poul Anderson’s fantasy stories and novels use this idea a lot.
 I’m not sure if that would work well in my current game but I’ve had events shake up how magic works before so there may be a way to make it happen.)

 Anyway if you should stumble across this supplement, it is worth looking over.
 The scenarios look all right (two are by Paul Jaquays!), although there is certain amount of railroading in one I read.
-There are also nice discussions of undead, including a number of alternatives to energy drain and the ghost’s 10 year aging effect, is pretty interesting, especially as the proposed solutions to these perennial “problems” shed some light on the state of the game when it was published.
+There are also nice discussions of undead, including a number of alternatives to energy drain and the ghost’s 10 year aging effect.
+The proposed solutions to these perennial “problems” shed some light on the state of the game when it was published.

 Published in: on July 14, 2011 at 6:00 am Comments (17)